Logo of the The Poor Swiss

 • Social Impact: Sustainable investing with a social focus.

 And finally, as is standard with Finpension, you can also do a custom portfolio with Finpension Invest.
 This means you can pick up the funds directly yourself, among more than 40 available funds.
-You are full liberty to invest in your portfolio.
+You are at full liberty to invest in your portfolio.

 In your account, you can have up to 10 different portfolios.
 Each of these can have a different strategy.

 Finally, you can also invest in private markets.
 Private markets are deals outside the public stock market.
 With Finpension Invest, you have access to two institutional funds for private markets investment.
-This is quite impressive because no other Robo-advisor provides you with access to private markets.
+This is quite impressive because no other robo-advisor provides you with access to private markets.

-It is important to note that private markets will only be offered to those with a very-high-risk profile (based on your answers to the risk assessment).
+It is important to note that private markets will only be offered to those with a very high-risk profile (based on your answers to the risk assessment).
 This limitation makes a lot of sense because private markets can be very volatile.

 Overall, the investing strategy of Finpension Invest is excellent.
-They have all the bases covered, and they even offer access to private markets, something no other simple Robo-advisor offers at this point.
+They have all the bases covered, and they even offer access to private markets, something no other simple robo-advisor offers at this point.
 This service can be an excellent tool for long-term investing.

 Example portfolio

-Pick a Finpension Invest strategy
+Finpension Invest will recommend a strategy

-Pick a Finpension Invest strategy
+Finpension Invest will recommend a strategy

 Finpension Invest Global 100 portfolio